BE-DEV-SOFTWARE/fastapi-template/README.md

 ### ⛔️ Warning about scalability

 This template is optimized for deployment on a single VPS or server, providing an easy-to-use solution for small to mid-size projects.
 The `docker-compose.prod.yml` file offers a comprehensive development setup (including DB, file storage, pgAdmin, etc.) that works well for testing or small-scale deployments.
 However, it is not optimized for Kubernetes or large-scale production environments out of the box.
-While it remains production-ready and ideal for simple, manageable structures, it may not scale efficiently for larger or more complex systems.
+While it remains production-ready and ideal for simple, manageable structures, it is not designed to scale efficiently for larger or more complex systems.

 ### License and commercial use